Meat Is Murder: Release and artwork

-The album's sleeve uses a 1967 photograph of an American marine, Cpl.
-Michael Wynn, in Vietnam, though with the wording on his helmet changed from "Make War Not Love" to "Meat Is Murder".
-The original image was used for Emile de Antonio's 1968 Oscar-nominated documentary In the Year of the Pig.
-Wynn stated in 2019 that he was never asked permission for the use of the photo, and that he "wasn’t real happy" that the wording on the helmet was changed.
+The album's cover uses a 1967 photograph of the American Marine Corporal Michael Wynn during the Vietnam War, though with the wording on his helmet changed from "Make War Not Love" to "Meat Is Murder".
+The original image was used in Emile de Antonio's 1968 Oscar-nominated documentary In the Year of the Pig.
+The album sleeve was designed by Morrissey and the layout by Caryn Gough.
+Morrissey stated that this image intended to illustrate that the only way to end industries like the meat is to give people "a taste of their own medicine".
+Wynn stated in 2019 that he was never asked permission for the use of the photo, and that he "wasn't real happy" that the wording on the helmet was changed.